 JOIN THE JOURNEY!
 10% discount on your first purchase by subscribing to the newsletter

-Remedium n.3 – Digestive is an herbal tea with a fresh and light taste best appreciated after every meal, it promotes digestion and reconciles a correct intestinal cycle.
+Remedium No. 3 – Digestive is a fresh and light-tasting herbal tea to be enjoyed after every meal, as it aids digestion and reconciles a proper intestinal cycle.

-8 classic plants that balance each other, acting synergistically.
-The fresh and intense taste of lemon, peppermint and ginger stands out, enhanced by licorice and rosemary.
-Sage, lemon balm and fennel close the circle of flavors with a sweet and delicate aftertaste that ensures a beneficial and protective effect for the liver.
+8 classic botanicals that marry and balance each other, acting in synergy.
+The fresh and intense taste of lemon, mint and ginger stands out, which is enhanced by licorice and rosemary; sage, lemon balm and fennel close the circle of flavors with a sweet and delicate aftertaste, and add a beneficial and protective effect for the liver.

 Fennel, Foeniculum dulce